isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-vacuum-for-dog-hair.markdown

 Further, because the vacuum is heavy, youll not be able to move it quickly.
 Itll help you
-[kill those bed bugs](https://pestpolicy.com/does-lysol-kill-bed-bugs/) and clean out dirt effectively, but you must place it very close to a powers source because its the corded model.
+[kill those bed bugs](https://pestpolicy.com/does-lysol-kill-bed-bugs/) andÂ clean out dirt effectively, but you must place it very close to a powers source because its the corded model.
 However, the dog hair tends to cling on the pet hair attachment  and thus might require cleaning after youre done vacuuming and
 [cleaning a clogged drain](https://pestpolicy.com/best-drain-cleaner//) .
 https://www.youtube.com/watch?v=bmD-FgVvpMU
 ## [2. #2 Pick:Hoover WindTunnel T-Series Pet Bagged Upright Vacuum](https://www.amazon.com/dp/B001304XKE/?tag=p-policy-20)
 [amazon box="B003EQ4710" template="horizontal"]
-Hoover WindTunnel T-Series is an Upright and budget-friendly [vacuum thats great for dog hair](https://pestpolicy.com/best-cordless-vacuum-for-pet-hair/) .
+Hoover WindTunnel T-Series is an UprightÂ and budget-friendly [vacuum thats great for dog hair](https://pestpolicy.com/best-cordless-vacuum-for-pet-hair/) .
 - I love that this vacuum is easy to use and will clean surfaces thoroughly.
-- Hoover WindTunnel T-Series is an Upright and budget-friendly vacuum thats great for[dog hair](https://pestpolicy.com/can-dog-fleas-transfer-to-humans/).
+- Hoover WindTunnel T-Series is an UprightÂ and budget-friendly vacuum thats great for[dog hair](https://pestpolicy.com/can-dog-fleas-transfer-to-humans/).
 I love that this vacuum is easy to use and will clean surfaces thoroughly.
-- I love it for both my regular housekeepings and for cleaning dog hair.
-Most[dog owners love the rubber blades and pet](https://pestpolicy.com/what-is-blep-in-pets-cats-and-dogs/)tools to ease their dog-hair cleaning tasks.
+- I love it for both my regularÂ housekeepings and for cleaning dog hair.
+Most[dog owners love theÂ rubber blades and pet](https://pestpolicy.com/what-is-blep-in-pets-cats-and-dogs/)tools to ease their dog-hair cleaning tasks.
 So, if you have dog hair on the sofa or carpet, this Hoover WindTunnel T-Series will clean it up effectively.
 I consider the vacuums suction to be great and reliable for its purpose.
 They will release the waste bag into the bin with just a single touch  in whats referred to as the Clean-Drop technology.
 It's lightweight (just 15 pounds) and easy to move around while vacuuming or